Vanhuyne/Ghibli-Shop/README.md

 ### Admin Features

 - CRUD operations for admin (Create, Read, Update, Delete) to manage products, category, users .
+- Use chart.js to display product, user, order information.
+- Use the library to print reports about user orders into execl files

 ![Project Logo](screenshots/manager.png)